-The BG5000 Cryptographic Module performs several Conditional tests during operation
+The BG5000/6000 Cryptographic Module performs several Conditional tests during operation

-- The output of the Random Number Generator is continuously checked to ensure that it is not returning a constant value. - The RSA public/private key pairs are used for all four combinations of public and private key encryption and decryption (public key encrypt and decrypt, private key encrypt and decrypt) during the normal authentication procedure with other BG5000's, which will fail if the key pair is not pairwise consistent.
+- The output of the Random Number Generator is continuously checked to ensure that it is not returning a constant value. - RSA public/private key pairwise consistency test. - · Firmware load test.